5 Tips for Homebrewing Monsters

 Multiattack.
 The wizard makes three Time Warp attacks.
 It may replace two attacks with a use of its Spellcasting.

 Time Warp.
 Ranged Spell Attack: +7 to hit, range 30ft., one target.
 Hit 15 (2d10 + 4) force damage.
-On a hit, the target must make a DC 13 Constitution saving throw or be Dazed.
-A Dazed creature can move or take an action on its turn, but not both.
-It cannot take bonus actions or free object interactions.
-A creature that is immune to being Stunned cannot be Dazed
+On a hit, the target is pushed up to 10 feet horizontally.

 Spellcasting.
 The wizard casts one of the following spells, using Intelligence as the spellcasting ability (spell save DC 15):

-1/day each: Lightning Bolt, Greater Invisibilityc, Scryingc, Wall of Forcec
+1/day each: Lightning Bolt, Greater Invisibilityc, Scryingc

 Bonus Actions